RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 ```

 #### Notes
-* The command only alters the labels that are given,
-  e.g. if labels are given but retention isn't, then only the labels are altered.
+* This command alters only the given element.
+E.g., if `LABELS` is specified, but `RETENTION` isn't, only the labels are altered.
-* If the labels are altered, the given label-list is applied,
-  i.e. labels that are not present in the given list are removed implicitly.
-* Supplying the `LABELS` keyword without any labels will remove all existing labels.
-* CHUNK_SIZE _size_ - amount of memory, in bytes, allocated for data.
-Must be a multiple of 8.